Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes

 The Difference Between Organic and Non-Organic Soil

 There are many differences between organic and non-organic soil.
 Organic soil contains carbon-based material that is living or was once living.
 Soil contains many, many different things that have been deposited over time.
-Many places around the world do not have adequate soil and need amendments to become organic and rich.
-Mulch, compost, and manure will transform a nutrient deficient soil into a rich organic environment for plants.
+Many places around the world do not have adequate soil and or have soil that needs amendments to become organic and rich.
+Mulch, compost, and manure will transform a nutrient-deficient soil into a rich organic environment for plants.
 Organic soil also benefits the environment.

-Non-organic soil media consists of materials that have been manufactured and free of nutrients and contaminants.
+Non-organic soil media consists of materials that have been manufactured and are free of nutrients and contaminants.
 Perlite, vermiculite, expanded clay aggregate, and rockwool are heavily used in hydroponics and as soil amendments for potted plants.
-Each non-organic medium has many benefits that do not exist within organic soils and organic amendments.
+Each non-organic medium has benefits that do not exist within organic soils and organic amendments.

 Organic Soil and Amendments

 Organic soils contain organic matter that is rich in many nutrients and minerals.
 The scientific definition of organic soil is "Of, relating to, or derived from living matter."
 Organic soil consists of decaying plant material, microorganisms, worms, and many other things.

 Soil is composed of three main particles: sand, clay, and silt.
 The ideal soil is loam, which contains equal parts sand, clay, and silt.
 Loamy soil has the ability to retain moisture while allowing adequate drainage.
 Soils are highly influenced by climate.
 Arid climates produce sandy soils while warm, rainy climates produce rain forests with dense, acidic soil.
-Climates that do not offer ideal soil will need to be amended to create an organic soil rich in nutrients.
+Soil in climates not ideal will need to be amended to create an organic soil rich in nutrients.

 Mulch, compost, and manure can be used to amend nutrient-deficient soil—like sandy soil—and turn it into a rich, organic soil packed with nutrients.
 Organic materials also facilitate drainage while retaining moisture.
 Soil amendments are vital when preparing soil for planting.
 Soils must be amended often or else the soil will become void of nutrients and organic matter.